Blogs

 wave

-Punjab's Rs 2,36,080 crore budget, touted as the largest in state history, prioritizes several key areas.
-Significant funds are earmarked for healthcare (Mukhya Mantri Sarbat Sehat Bima Yojana expansion), education (11% of total expenditure), and combating the drug crisis (Rs 400 crore).
-While the Chief Minister hails this as a "paradigm shift," industrialists express mixed reactions, citing concerns about reduced allocations for certain sectors and a lack of new power generation plans despite growing demand.
+Punjab’s budget is a whopping Rs 2,36,080 crore – the biggest in the state’s history, they say.
+Big plans are afoot, with serious cash earmarked for healthcare (expanding the Mukhya Mantri Sarbat Sehat Bima Yojana), education (a full 11% of the total expenditure!), and tackling the drug crisis (Rs 400 crore allocated).
+The Chief Minister’s calling it a “paradigm shift,” but some industrialists aren't so sure.
+They're raising eyebrows about reduced allocations for certain sectors and a worrying lack of new power generation plans, even with growing demand.
+It’s a bit of a mixed bag, isn’t it?

 FAQ